fChristenson/My-life-as-a-programmer/README.md

 > Do you see tech recruiting practices being changed in the future?

 > What is the difference between ssr, static generator and prerendering?

-> Why do novice programmers get fixated with things like "lines of code" rather than the actual usability and quality of a system?

-> What does success mean for you as a software engineer/ programmer?

-> What are some harsh truths a software engineer should gulp and accept?

-> As a software engineer when you fail a technical interview how do you stop feeling sorry about yourself?

-> How do you hire a good tester?

-> What happens to React when the corrupt and unethical facebook dies?

-> What do you think is a problem that mobile development is facing?

-> How can I showcase that I am a good backend developer?

 > How do you deal with a senior developer who sabotages your work because of ego problems?